merklejerk/pocketfurc/README.md

 # pocketfurc
 PocketFurc is a discreet, light-weight Furcadia (http://www.furcadia.com) chat client written for Chrome.
 As such, it runs anywhere Chrome runs.
+You can install it from the Chrome Web Store at https://chrome.google.com/webstore/detail/pocketfurc/iomohjfkcfobogchbemlalanocaiedel

 ![screenshot](http://i.imgur.com/VQh22qi.png)